 Ever wondered what it’s like to move from an in-house marketing manager to an inbound agency?
 What about the reverse, moving from an agency to become an in-house marketing manager?
-Nicole Sengers, Senior Inbound Marketing Strategist at Spitfire Inbound, made the move from client to agency, and one of our sister company’s former employees, Wendy Mitrovich, moved from Penquin to become an in-house Brand Manager at our client, Polyflor South Africa.
+Nicole Sengers, Principal Inbound Marketing Strategist at Spitfire Inbound, made the move from client to agency, and one of our sister company’s former employees, Wendy Mitrovich, moved from Penquin to become an in-house Brand Manager at our client, Polyflor South Africa.

 Nicole and Wendy have teamed up to shed some light on the mystery that is moving to the dark side. . .